manuxi/SuluEventBundle/README.md

 # SuluEventBundle!
 This bundle was made based on pr of https://github.com/sulu/sulu-workshop.
-I made it to quickly install it in my projects.
+I made it to quickly install those entities in my projects.
+This bundle is still in development.
+Use at own risk :)

 ## Installation
 Install the package with: